Limit status page visibility to predefined IP addresses with IP Access Control.

 For more information about CIDR notation, see the Wikipedia entry Classless Inter-Domain Routing.

-Status page must be accessed via custom domain or subdomain.
+Status page must be accessed via a custom domain or subdomain.